flipperdevices/flipperzero-firmware/README.md

 ## TODO
 Known bugs:
 - [ ] File format issues when Track 2 data exists but Track 1 is left empty; doesn't seem to be setting the Track 2 field with anything (doesn't overwrite existing data).
 However, `flipper_format_read_string()` doesn't seem to return `false`.
 Is the bug in my code, or with `flipper_format`?
+  - [ ] Review how it's done in [unirfremix (Sub-GHz Remote)](https://github.com/DarkFlippers/unleashed-firmware/blob/dev/applications/main/unirfremix/unirfremix_app.c), as IIRC that can handle empty keys, despite using the `flipper_format` lib for parsing.
 - [ ] Attempting to play a track that doesn't have data results in a crash (as one might expect).
 Need to lock out users from selecting empty tracks in the config menu or do better error handling
 - [ ] Custom text input scene with expanded characterset (Add Manually) has odd behavior when navigating the keys near the numpad